DomBom16/zenif/docs/modules/cli.md

     cli.run()
 ```

-Now that the CLI is set up, users can interact with it as follows:
+So far, our users can interact with the `greet` command like so:

 ```bash
 python script.py greet Alice